 To create a notifier for sending notifications, you'll need a Google API project and register your app as part of that project.
 The project's identifier (project number) will become the sender ID your client code will send when registering.
 Registering your app will give you an API key you'll use to create a notifier.
-(For more information see "How the pieces connect" in Adding push notifications support.)
+(For more information see "How the pieces connect" in Troubleshooting push notifications.)

 To register your app with Microsoft WNS, you will need to generate the following with your Window Store Developer Account:

 - Identity values: These will be included in the

 <identity></identity>elements of your app’s manifest file (package.appxmanifest), and includes